wjakob/nanobind/docs/free_threaded.rst

 .. note::

-   Adding locking annotations indiscriminately is inadvisable because they add a runtime cost to function call dispatcher.
+   Adding locking annotations indiscriminately is inadvisable because locked calls are more costly than unlocked ones.
+The :cpp:func:`.lock()
-   The :cpp:func:`.lock() <arg::lock>` annotation is ignored in GIL-protected builds.
-Note that listing arguments in function bindings generally comes at a small cost in terms of :ref:`binding overheads <binding-overheads>`.
+   <arg::lock>` and :cpp:struct:`nb::lock_self() <lock_self>` annotations are
+   ignored in GIL-protected builds, hence this added cost only applies to free-threaded extensions.

+   Furthermore, when adding locking annotations to a function, consider keeping the arguments *unnamed* (i.e., :cpp:func:`nb::arg().lock() <arg::lock>` instead of :cpp:func:`nb::arg("name").lock() <arg::lock>`) if the function will never be called with keyword arguments.
+Processing named arguments causes small :ref:`binding overheads <binding-overheads>` that may be undesirable if a function that does very little is called at a very high rate.

 .. note::